wind-archer/wind-archer/README.md

-this account is used for spam following people, <br>
-i do not check who i follow, please block if unwanted ! <br>
+this account is used for spam following people, i do not check who i follow, please block if unwanted<br>

 ---